 - Offer close-ups of the product: The ante on user experience is always upped when consumers can interact with product information.
 Make it possible for them to zoom in or tap through images with different angles so they can get a full appreciation for the product.
 Close-ups are especially important when the product has unique details buyers might want to get a look at.

-- Run photos through an editor: Add borders, enhance lighting, and place products against backgrounds that help tell the story of the item or its use.
+- Run photos through an editor: Add borders, enhance lighting, upscale image quality, and place products against backgrounds that help tell the story of the item or its use.
 Just make sure you don’t edit out colors or other important features.

 2. Simple checkout process.